 Residents, summer cottagers and day visitors embrace all the shoreline and waters here offer.
 We bike, sail, paddle, boat, and kitesurf in the summer.
 We ski, skate, snowshoe, snowmobile and snowkite in the winter.

 We enjoy nature, and community in this little piece of heaven.

-We provide guided passenger boat tours.
-Two boats depart from the Oliphant Dock and one picks up at Little Red Bay Marina.
+We provide guided passenger boat tours from the Oliphant Dock.
 We also provide island taxi service, charters and delivery services.
 Call +1(519) 372-6309 for reservations or book online.

 - We reserve right to cancel or re-schedule your trip due to weather conditions.